-How to Read And Understand Forex Charts
+How to Read And Understand Charts

 If you want to become a regular and successful Forex trader, there is much to consider.
-As well as deciding which currency pairs to trade in you will also need to become educated in the art of trading and use all of the tools available to you.
-While there are demo accounts, welcome bonuses and education tools to help you make your trading decisions, Forex charts will also give you a big advantage.
+As well as deciding which currency pairs to trade in, you will also need to become educated in the art of trading and use all of the tools available to you.
+While there are demo accounts, welcome bonuses and education tools to help you make your trading decisions, Forex charts will also give you a significant advantage.

 Some traders will use news, interest rates, economic factors etc. to help them make their decisions while others prefer to use charting tools.
 Some will use a combination of the information available to them.
-If you decide that you want to use Forex charts to help you make successful trading decisions then you need to learn how to choose them and how to read them.
+If you decide that you want to use Forex charts to help you make successful trading decisions, then you need to learn how to choose them and how to read them.

-- The different types of Forex trading charts available
+- The different types of trading charts

 What Are Trading Charts